-We prepare kadaindha arai keerai (Chinese spinach mash) and mix with rice to serve as keerai sadam (spinach rice) as shown above mainly for toddlers.
+We prepare kadaindha arai keerai (mashed Chinese spinach) and mix with rice to serve as keerai sadam (spinach rice) as shown above mainly for toddlers.
 For adults & children we serve keerai kadaiyal with rice and tangy morkuzhambu (yogurt curry) or pulikuzhambu (tamarind curry) for lunch as shown below.

 According to Siddha medicine, arai keerai (Chinese spinach or Amaranth leaves or Amaranthus Aristis) is useful to treat fever, cold, cough, and other pulmonary disorders.
-So arai keerai masiyal is ideally suitable for babies and children getting frequent colds.
+So arai keerai masiyal is ideally suitable even for babies and also children who are getting frequent colds.

 Now lets prepare arai keerai masiyal: